Authentication

 HeaderRequiredDescription

 X-API-KEYYesPublic partner key.
-May carry an optional code segment: apiKey.codeName— see /v1/codes.
+May carry an optional code segment: apiKey.codeName— see /api/v1/codes.

 X-API-SIGNYesHex signature of the raw request body, keyed by your apiSecret.
 The recipe is in the worked example below.